currents-dev/currents-playwright-component-tests-example/README.md

 You can check the PW implementation [here](https://playwright.dev/docs/test-components)

-For running the tests you with PW only you have to use `npm run test-ct` (This runs fine)
+First run `npm install`

-For running it with @currents/playwright
+For running the tests with PW only, you have to use `npm run test-ct` (This runs fine)

-`npx pwc --key <currentsKey> --project-id <projectId> --ci-build-id hello-currents`
+For running it with @currents/playwright `npx pwc --key <currentsKey> --project-id <projectId> --ci-build-id hello-currents`

 The error showing right now when running with @currents/playwright is this: